Teach Anywhere

 Alternate tools for recording videos

-- Please review this Guide to Recording Videos without Echo, which goes over recording videos with Powerpoint, BigBlueButton, Zoom, and other tools including links to screencasts & help guides.
+- Please review this Guide to Recording Videos without Echo, which goes over recording videos with Powerpoint, Zoom, and other tools including links to screencasts & help guides.
 If you are new to recording videos, it might be easier to start with a tool you know, such as PowerPoint, and this guide will help you do that.
 We have also posted three companion webinar recordings in the Virtual Resource Hub.

 Hosting your Videos with MS Stream